 To advance the slides, your cursor must be resting on the screen that you wish to advance.

 If you are recording the Slideshow and want to user your cursor as a pointer, and make sure your students can see it on the recording, as well as in the classroom, you will need to Capture Primary Screen as well as Capturing the Powerpoint.

-Start the slideshow and right click to choose Printer Options and Highlighter.
-Then right click again and choose Printer Options and Ink Color and choose a color that will show up well against your slides.
+Start the slideshow and right click to choose Pointer Options and Highlighter.
+Then right click again and choose Pointer Options and Ink Color and choose a color that will show up well against your slides.